Communist Party of Great Britain: 1957 to 1970s: Decline of the party

 Still the party's efforts to establish an electoral base repeatedly failed.
 They retained a handful of seats in local councils scattered around Britain, but the CPGB's only representative in Parliament was in the House of Lords, gained when Wogan Philipps, the son of a ship-owner and a long-standing member of the CPGB inherited the title of Lord Milford when his father died in 1963.

 The Daily Worker was renamed the Morning Star in 1966.
 At the same time, the party became increasingly polarised between those who sought to maintain close relations with the Soviet Union and those who sought to convert the party into a force independent of Moscow.

-The Sino-Soviet split in 1961 led to divisions within many Communist Parties but there was little pro-Beijing sympathy in the relatively small British Party.
-Perhaps the best known of the tiny minority of CPGB members who opposed the Moscow line was Michael McCreery, who formed the Committee to Defeat Revisionism, for Communist Unity.
+The Sino-Soviet split that began to entrench divisions between the two largest communist countries in 1961 led to divisions within many Communist Parties, but there was little pro-Beijing sympathy in the relatively small British Party.
+Perhaps the best known of the tiny minority of CPGB members who opposed the Moscow line was Michael McCreery, who formed the Committee to Defeat Revisionism, for Communist Unity and acted as the co-editor of the Vanguard editorial.
 This tiny group left the CPGB by 1963.
 McCreery himself died in New Zealand in 1965.
 Later a more significant group formed around Reg Birch, an engineering union official, established the Communist Party of Britain (Marxist-Leninist).
 Initially, this group supported the position of the Chinese Communist Party during the Sino-Soviet split.

-Divisions in the CPGB concerning the autonomy of the party from Moscow reached a crisis in 1968 when Warsaw Pact forces invaded Czechoslovakia.
-The CPGB, with memories of 1956 in mind, responded with some very mild criticism of Moscow, refusing to call it an invasion, preferring "intervention".
+Divisions in the CPGB concerning the autonomy of the party from rule from Moscow reached a crisis in 1968 when Warsaw Pact forces invaded Czechoslovakia.
+The CPGB, with memories of 1956 in mind, responded with some very mild criticism of Moscow, refusing to call it an outright invasion, preferring "intervention".
 Three days after the invasion, John Gollan said "we completely understand the concern of the Soviet Union about the security of the socialist camp ... we speak as true friends of the Soviet Union".